Contract Law Michigan: Everything You Need to Know

 Mutual Benefit in a Contract

-A contract is only legally binding if it is mutually benefiting to both parties involved.
+A contract is only legally binding if it is mutually beneficial to both parties involved.
 This is commonly referred to as consideration.
 When a party promises to do something without getting something in return, the deal will usually be unenforceable in court.
 This commonly happens when a party tries to renegotiate an agreement strictly for his or her own benefit.

 Contractual Rights and Obligations